cl-test-grid/cl-test-grid/agent/README.md

 Agent operates sequentially.

-During its work, agent keeps it's working data in a directory specified by the cofiguration property
+During its work, agent keeps its working data in a directory specified by the configuration property
 - `work-dir` - Defaults to the _&lt;cl-test-grid source code root&gt;/work-dir/agent/_

 The agent takes measures to ensure there is only one agent instance using this working directory.

-This is acheaved by using a TCP port as an inter-process lock.
+This is achieved by using a TCP port as an inter-process lock.
 When started, agent tries to open a socket on the port.
 If it is successful, the agent continues.
 If the port is busy, the agent deduces there is